 Hubley’s feature, THE TOE TACTIC, was developed at the Sundance Institute’s Screenwriters’ and Filmmakers’ Labs.
 THE TOE TACTIC had its theatrical premiere at the Museum of Modern Art in NYC and was released on DVD by Kino International.
 The film screened at many prestigious film festivals including SXSW, New Directors/New Films and the San Francisco and Rio de Janiero International Film Festivals.

-Many of Hubley’s short films, including OCTAVE, PIGEON WITHIN, HER GRANDMOTHER’S GIFT, THE TOWER, DELIVERY MAN, and ONE SELF: FISH/GIRL, have been screened at a variety of museums and festivals including The Museum of Modern Art, Sundance, the Tribeca Film Festival, the Robert Flaherty Film Seminar, the San Francisco and Hiroshima International Film Festivals, Rooftop Films, the Black Maria Film Festival, and the Southern Circuit Tour, South by Southwest.
-ONE SELF: FISH/GIRL is currently airing on Showtime.
+Many of Hubley’s shorts ─including OCTAVE, PIGEON WITHIN, THE TOWER, HER GRANDMOTHER’S GIFT, DELIVERY MAN, and ONE SELF: FISH/GIRL─ have been screened at a variety of museums and festivals including The Museum of Modern Art, Sundance, the Tribeca Film Festival, the Robert Flaherty Film Seminar, the Hiroshima International Film Festival, Rooftop Films, the Southern Circuit Tour and SXSW.
+ONE SELF: FISH/GIRL was recently licensed to Showtime.